programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

     ],  # The range_y parameter allows customization of the y-axis range (optional) color="Gender of accused",
     # title="Add a title here",
-    animation_frame="Year", # Use the animation_frame to specify which variable to measure for change ) fig.show()
+    animation_frame="Year", # Use animation_frame to specify which variable to measure for change )
+fig.show()
 ```